 4.3.1.
-Mitochondrial concentration, C{mtE} mitochondrial markers: Mitochondrial organelles compose dynamic cellular reticulum in various states of fusion and fission.
-Hence, the definition of an 'amount' of mitochondria is often misconceived: mitochondria cannot be counted reliably as a number of occurring components. elementary Therefore, quantification of the amount of mitochondria depends on the measurement of chosen mitochondrial markers.
-'Mitochondria are the structural and functional elementary units of cell respiration' (Gnaiger 2019).
+Mitochondrial concentration, C{mtE} and mitochondrial markers: Mitochondrial organelles compose dynamic cellular reticulum in various states of fusion and fission.
+Hence, the definition of an 'amount' of mitochondria is often misconceived: mitochondria cannot be counted reliably as a number of occurring elementary components.
+Therefore. quantification of the amount of mitochondria depends on the measurement of chosen mitochondrial markers.
+'Mitochondria are the structural and functional elementary units of cell respiration' (Gnaiger 2020).
 The quantity of a mitochondrial marker can reflect the amount of mitochondrial elementary components, mtE, expressed in various mitochondrial elementary units [mtEU] specific for each measured mtmarker (Table 4).
-However, mitochondrial quality may change stimuli-particularly response mitochondrial dysfunction (Campos et al. 2017) and after exercise training (Pesta et al. 2011) and during aging (Daum et al. 2013) some markers can vary while others are unchanged: (1) Mitochondrial volume and membrane area are structural markers, whereas mitochondrial protein mass is commonly used as a marker for isolated mitochondria.
-(2) Molecular and enzymatic mitochondrial markers (amounts activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; mtIMmarkers, e.g., cytochrome c oxidase activity, aa3 content, cardiolipin, or mtOM-markers, e.g., the voltage-dependent anion channel TOM20.
-(VDAC), (3) Extending measurement of mitochondrial marker enzyme activity to mitochondrial pathway capacity, ET- or OXPHOS-capacity can be considered as an integrative functional mitochondrial marker.
+However, mitochondrial quality may change in response to stimuli-particularly mitochondrial dysfunction (Campos et al 2017) and after exercise training (Pesta et al. 2011) and during aging (Daum et al 2013) some markers can vary while others are unchanged: (1) Mitochondrial volume and membrane area are structural markers, whereas mitochondrial protein mass is commonly used as a marker for isolated mitochondria.
+(2) Molecular and enzymatic mitochondrial markers (amounts activities) can be selected as matrix markers. e.g., citrate synthase activity, mtDNA; mtIMmarkers, e.g., cytochrome c oxidase activity, capacity, ET- or OXPHOS-capacity can be considered as an integrative functional mitochondrial marker.

 Depending on the type of mitochondrial marker, the mitochondrial elementary entity, mtE, is expressed in marker-specific units.
-Mitochondrial concentration in the instrumental chamber and mitochondrial density in the tissue of origin are quantified as (1) a quantity for normalization in functional analyses, C{mtE} , and (2) a physiological output that is the result of mitochondrial biogenesis and degradation, respectively (Table 4).
-It is recommended, therefore, to distinguish experimental mitochondrial concentration, $C{mtE} = mtE \cdot V^{-1}$ and physiological mitochondrial density, $D{mtE} = mtE \cdot m_X^{-1}$.
+Mitochondrial concentration in the instrumental chamber and mitochondrial density in the tissue of origin are quantified as (1) a quantity for normalization in functional analyses, C{mtE} , and (2) a physiological output that is the result of mitochondrial biogenesis and degradation, D{mtE} respectively (Table 4).
+It is recommended, therefore, to distinguish experimental mitochondrial concentration, $mtE\cdot V^{-1}$ C{mtE} and physiological mitochondrial density, $D{mtE} = mtE \cdot m_X^{-1}$.
 Then mitochondrial density is the amount of mitochondrial elementary components per mass of tissue, which is a biological variable (Figure 5).
 The experimental variable is mitochondrial density multiplied by sample mass concentration in the measuring chamber, $C{mtE} = D{mtE} \cdot C{mX}$, or mitochondrial content multiplied by sample number concentration, $C{mtE} = mtE_X \cdot C{NX}$ (Table 4).